Roulette Strategies

 The Labouchere system is perfect for risk-averse players.

-Before the game begins, pick a stop-win.
+Before the game starts, choose a Stop Win.
 This is the amount of money (within reason) that you would like to win.
-Let’s say that the stop-win is $50.
+Let's say the stop win is $50.

 Next, make a list that works up to your stop-win in a Labouchere system of even units.
 For example:

-Note: If you lose at step 2. above, you would add the number 4 to your list, so your list would be 1, 2, 3, 4, and you would bet 1 + 4 = 5 at step 4. above.
+Note: If you lose in step 2 above, you would add the number 4 to your list, so your list would be 1, 2, 3, 4, and you would bet 1 + 4 = 5 in step 4 above.

 The Labouchere system works because the stop-win number allows the player to stay focused and aware of his or her strategy.
-If the stop-win is $50, the player knows to cross out all the numbers, collect the $50 in winnings, and leave with a win.
+If the stop-win number is $50, the player knows to cross out all the numbers, collect the $50 in winnings, and walk away with a win.

 D’Alembert System